wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ## Locations

-Salesforce buildt the tallest building in San Francisco.
+Salesforce buildt the tallest building in San Francisco, a few feet taller than the Eiffel Tower in Paris.

 ![sf-tallest-648x558-65050](https://user-images.githubusercontent.com/300046/43551978-2ffdeb20-95a6-11e8-92c3-c919dee9811b.jpg)

-It's a few feet taller than the Eiffel Tower in Paris.

 It's built on top of former landfill in an earthquake-prone area.
 But it's certified LEED Platinum -- the highest rating in the US.